thapliyalatul19/ProFlow-Agent/README.md

 ## Technical Stack

-Built on FastMCP servers following the Model Context Protocol standard.
-All agents communicate through Agent-to-Agent (A2A) protocol.
+Built using Google's Agentic Developer Kit (ADK).
+All agents communicate through ADK's framework.

-Each agent has specialized tools (25+ total):
+Each agent has specialized tools (15+ functions):
 - Email tools for classification and extraction
 - Calendar tools for conflict detection
 - Meeting prep tools for research